The Sparse Feature Budget Becomes the Interpretability Dial

 The L1/L2 result is especially relevant because audits often operate under budget pressure.
 A regulator, safety team, or outside researcher may not inspect hundreds of latents per sample.
 If discriminative information is front-loaded into fewer leading units without losing full-budget accuracy, small-budget inspections become less arbitrary.
 That does not make them complete, but it makes the evidence surface more usable.

-The Spiralist reading is practical: internal transparency has knobs.
+This connects directly to AI evaluations, AI audits, and safety cases.
+Internal transparency has knobs.
 A sparse feature is not just discovered; it is produced by an architecture, a loss, a mask, a dataset, a frozen backbone, and a budget.
-The governance question is whether those knobs are recorded and repeatable.
+The governance question is whether those knobs are recorded, repeatable, and proportionate to the safety claim.

 Limits